emiliodicaprio/xhptdc8_babel/util/README.md

 ___________________________

-# util_test Project
+# `util_test` Project

 ## About
-Windows Console Application that is used to provide sample code and data for calling the Utility DLL Functions
+A console application that is used to provide sample code and data for calling the Utility Library Functions, for both Windows and Linux.

 ```
 -----------------------------------------------------------------------------